SFX-WoW/.github/.github/ISSUE_TEMPLATE/feature-request.md

 [Description]

 **Describe the Improvement**
-_Provide a clear and concise description of the improvement you're requesting._
+_Provide a clear and concise description of the improvement._

 [Description]